To the Metro Detroit Youth Clubs community:

 - COVID-19 outbreak forces shift to virtual learning at Michigan high school (WWMT-TV; 9/15/2021)

 Weekly, we continue to review the health data and consult with our partners at the local, county, state and federal levels to determine when a return to in-person will be considered safe.
 We have established the following criteria that will lead to our ability to return to in-person programming.
 First, the seven-day, county COVID transmission level, as reported by the State of Michigan and the Centers for Disease Control (CDC), must be in the moderate (yellow) to low (green) range for community spread.
 Second, the decision to return to in-person programming will need to be in alignment with guidance from the CDC, the State of Michigan Health Department, the county health department and the local municipality.
-While we are unable to return for in-person programming as planned on October 4th, we will provide two weeks notice by email and here on our website prior to returning to in-person programming.
+We will provide two weeks notice by email and here on our website prior to returning to in-person programming.

 MDYC also believes the return to in-person school instruction for our Club members is critically important.
 The MDYC criteria for a return to in-person programming limits the risk of MDYC contributing to COVID outbreaks and school shutdowns within the communities we serve.